Ian Robinson (cricket umpire)

-Ian David Robinson (11 March 1947 – 3 April 2016) was a Zimbabwean cricket umpire who officiated in 28 Test Matches and 90 One Day Internationals (ODIs).
+Ian David Robinson (11 March 1947 – 3 April 2016) was a Zimbabwean cricket umpire who officiated in 28 Test matches and 90 One Day Internationals.

 Robinson started his umpiring career in 1975, was promoted to first-class level in 1978 and remained there for 31 seasons.
-He made his international umpiring debut in Zimbabwe's inaugural Test, against India at Harare in 1992, was a member of the ICC International Panel and umpired in 3 World Cups.
+He made his international umpiring debut in Zimbabwe's inaugural Test, against India at Harare in 1992.
+He was a member of the ICC International Panel and umpired in 3 World Cups.

 In 2008, he announced his retirement from top-level umpiring to take up the role of ICC Regional Umpires' Performance Manager for the Africa region.

 On 3 April 2016, Robinson died from lung cancer at the age of 69 in Harare.